Non-Asymptotic Analysis of Stochastic Approximation Algorithms for Streaming Data: Experiments

-Alternatively, we could think around the problem in another way; how can we choose $\alpha$ and $\beta$ such that we have \emph{optimal} decay of $\phi=2/3$ for any $\rho$.
-In other words, for any arrival schedule that may occur, how should we choose our hyper-parameters such that we achieve optimal decay of $\phi=2/3$.
-As discussed after Corollary \ref{cor:avg:streaming_grad_upper_bound_increasing}, one example of this could be done by setting $\alpha=2/3$ and $\beta=1/3$ such that $\phi=2/3$ for any $\rho$.
-Figure \ref{fig:regression_d10_n100000_varying_phi_crho8_beta} shows an example of this where we achieve the same decay rate for any streaming rate $\rho$.
+\textbf{Discussion.} In \cref{fig:lr:c}, we consider constant mini-batches to illustrate the results in \cref{cor:nonblock:streaming_grad_upper_bound_constant,cor:avg:streaming_grad_upper_bound_constant}.
+This figure show a solid decay rate proportional to $\alpha=2/3$ for any mini-batch size $C_{\rho} \in \{1, 8, 64, 128\}$ with $\beta=0$, as shown in \cref{cor:nonblock:streaming_grad_upper_bound_constant}.
+In particular, the mini-batches does not provide better convergence rates, but simply scales the error, i.e. the slope of the rate of convergence is unchanged, but the intercept is lowered.
+As explained after \cref{cor:avg:streaming_grad_upper_bound_constant}, we see an acceleration in decay by averaging.
+Both algorithms show a noticeable reduction in variance when $C_{\rho}$ increases which are particularly beneficial in the beginning.
+Next, in \cref{fig:lr:v1,fig:lr:v8,fig:lr:v64,fig:lr:v128}, we vary the mini-batch rate $\rho$ for (fixed) mini-batch sizes $C_{\rho}=1$, $8$, $64$, and $128$, respectively, with $\beta=0$.
+These figures shows an increase in decay of the SSG when the mini-batch rate $\rho$ increase.
+Despite this, we still achieve better convergence for the ASSG algorithm, which seems more immune to the different choices of mini-batch rate $\rho$, e.g., see the discussion after \cref{cor:avg:streaming_grad_upper_bound_increasing}.
+We know this from \cref{cor:nonblock:learning_rate_tau_1}, as $\phi = (\tilde{\rho}+\alpha)/(1+\tilde{\rho}) \geq \alpha$ for $\beta=0$.
+In addition, we see that $C_{\rho}$ has a positive effect on the noise (i.e., variance reduction), but if $C_{\rho}$ becomes too large, it may slow down convergence (as seen in \cref{fig:lr:v128}).
+Alternatively, we could think around the problem in another way: how can we choose $\alpha$ and $\beta$ such that we have obtain decay of $\phi=2/3$ for any $\rho$.
+In other words, for any arrival schedule that may occur, how should we choose our hyper-parameters such that we achieve decay of $\phi=2/3$.
+As discussed after \cref{cor:avg:streaming_grad_upper_bound_increasing}, one example of this could be achieved by setting $\alpha=2/3$ and $\beta=1/3$ such that $\phi=2/3$ for any $\rho$. \Cref{fig:lr:v8:phi} shows an example of this where we (indeed) achieve the same decay rate for any mini-batch rate $\rho$.